-SoCalGas is pleased to submit our 2020 Gas Safety Plan.
-The Safety Plan summarizes our overarching strategy and approach to safety and affirms SoCalGas' commitment to the safety of our system, customers, employees, contractors, and the communities we serve.
+SoCalGas is pleased to submit our 2021 Gas Safety Plan.
+The Safety Plan summarizes our overarching strategy and approach to safety, and affirms SoCalGas' commitment to the safety of our system, customers, employees/contractors, and the communities we serve.

 At SoCalGas, safety is a core value and is at the foundation of everything we do.
-This commitment to safety is embedded in our culture and dedicated employees who safely operate the gas system and serve over twenty-one million consumers in southern California.
+This commitment to safety is embedded in our culture and dedicated employees who safely operate the gas system and serve over twenty million consumers in southern California.

 SoCalGas' safety culture fosters a work environment where employees at all levels, across work locations and departments are empowered to continuously improve the safety of how we operate.
-Just as important, our culture and practices encourage employees to raise safety concerns and "stop the job" if someone is uncomfortable with a situation.
+Just as importantly, our culture and practices encourage employees to raise safety concerns and "stop the job" if someone is ever uncomfortable with a situation.
 Very simply, our employees take pride in their work and ownership for safety.

 While a strong safety culture exists today, SoCalGas is committed to continuously enhancing the maturity of our culture.
-To that end, SoCalGas created a dedicated safety management system (SMS) organization that goes beyond pipeline safety and is based on our 7 Safety Values.
+To that end, SoCalGas embraces a safety management system (SMS) approach for comprehensively managing safety, and is expanding our integration of the SMS framework outlined in American Petroleum Institute Recommended Practice 1173 (API RP 1173).
 Our adoption and implementation of SMS is reflected in the Safety Plan.

-Per the CPUC's direction, updates to the Gas Safety Plan since the previous submission in 2019 are summarized in the table attached to this letter.
-Should you have any questions, please contact Troy A. Bauer at (909) 376-7208 or TBauer@semprautilities.com.
+Additions and updates to the 2020 Gas Safety Plan are summarized in the table attached to this letter, and only those portions of the Gas Safety Plan that are new or have changed are attached.
+Please contact Troy A. Bauer at (909) 376-7208 or TBauer@semprautilities.com if you have any questions regarding our submission.